gyselroth/php-task-scheduler/README.md

 $async->startDaemon();
 ```

-Let ul call it daemon.php and start it:
+Let us call it daemon.php and start it:
 ```bash
 php daemon.php &
 ```